webcom-components/tutorials/README.md

 # Tutorials
 Tutorials on Webcom

+- Exercise 0 : Create and manage your namespaces
 - Exercise 1 : Retrieve data
 - Exercise 2 : Write data
 - Exercise 3 : Add constraints to your data